-Recently we shared helpful tips on creating and designing HTML emails, and today we’d like to focus on the related topic which is really important for email developers.
-We will talk about email attachments, their types and limitations, primarily concentrating on how to send an HTML email with images.
+Recently we shared helpful tips on creating and designing HTML emails, and today we’d like to focus on a related topic which is really important for email developers.
+We will talk about email attachments, including their types and limitations, primarily concentrating on how to send an HTML email with images.

 Attached vs embedded images

 There are two basic approaches to attaching images to email messages: enclosing and embedding.
 Everything is straightforward with enclosing: you add it as a separate file which doesn’t affect the HTML structure.
 In this case, your recipient will get the attached image as it is, unchanged and uncompressed.
 The only thing you should worry about is the maximum email size limit.
 Even if your email client/service is able to send a large attachment, it doesn’t mean that your recipient will receive it.
 So, if you are not sure about the email client used on the other end, follow the smallest possible limit.
 There are a lot of ways you can edit image online for free or even use an AI image sharpener to increase the quality after compression.
-Overall, email services tend to increase the size limits: Outlook desktop lets sending up to 20 MB, while other common email clients allow 25 MB and above.
+Overall, email services tend to increase the size limits: Outlook desktop allows sending up to 20 MB, while other common email clients allow 25 MB and above.

 When you are building transactional emails, whether it’s an order confirmation, account notification, or an automatically generated payment receipt, you most likely will be adding some design elements or at least your company logo.
 In this case, you need to embed an image in the email, and here is where things get complicated.
 By embedding, we, in fact, are also attaching an image, but now it’s an integral part of the HTML message body.
 Besides the image size, you should now decide where it will be hosted and how it will be encoded, as no one can guarantee that it will be properly displayed.